VolcanicMG/Connect4_Java/README.md

 # Connect4_Java
-Connect 4 from my java class that I made
+A version of connect 4 made by me